 Skip to main content

-Pylon uses a single machine-level config file at ~/.pylon/config.yaml to define how your daemon runs: which port it listens on, what Docker limits apply to agent containers, which notification channel receives alerts by default, and which host CLI tools agents can call.
+Pylon uses a single machine-level config file at ~/.pylon/config.yaml to define how your daemon runs: which port it listens on, what Docker limits apply to agent containers, and which notification channel receives alerts by default.
 Running pylon setup creates this file for you and walks you through the core options.
 Secrets such as bot tokens and API keys belong in ~/.pylon/.env (one KEY=VALUE pair per line); Pylon loads that file automatically on pylon start and never reads it into version control.

 TELEGRAM_BOT_TOKEN=7123456789:AAF...